Matrescence – The transition from woman to mother

 So what is Matrescence exactly?

 Emotionally, matrescence is a rollercoaster of highs and lows.
 The bond between mother and child begins to form during pregnancy and continues to deepen in the early days of caring for a newborn.
 However, the emotional challenges of motherhood can also be overwhelming.
-I myself have shared with you already about my own emotional challenges in early motherhood.
+I will share more of my own emotional challenges in early motherhood in time.
 It isn’t easy, and without proper support, can be a very isolating and scary place.

 In Conclusion

-The challenges of matrescence are daunting, so by seeking support, practicing self-care, and embracing the journey of matrescence, we can navigate the complexities of motherhood with grace and resilience.
+The challenges of matrescence can be daunting, but by seeking support, practicing self-care, and embracing the journey of matrescence by understanding what it is, we can navigate the complexities of motherhood with grace and resilience.

 Matrescence Resource